 Set a clear purpose

 Define the huddle’s specific purpose.
 Is it for status updates, problem-solving, project planning, or decision-making?
-Ensure that everyone understands the meeting’s main objective.
+Ensure that everyone understands the meeting’s primary objective.

 Keep it short and focused